Learn About Lunaria

 Clubroot: Leaf symptoms include stunting, yellowing and wilt.
 When the plants are removed from the soil the roots may have galls, swelling or be distorted.
 Burpee Recommends: Test the soil pH as clubroot is most common in acid soil.
 Add lime to raise the pH.
 Avoid planting where brassica plants were grown the previous year.

-Septoria Leaf Spot: This diseasecauses severe losses in the Atlantic and Central states.
+Septoria Leaf Spot: This disease causes severe losses in the Atlantic and Central states.
 It is most severe during rainy seasons in closely planted gardens.
-It usually appears when the plants begin to set fruit.
 Circular spots with gray centers and dark margins appear on the lower older leaves.
-Fungi spores are produced and darken the center of the spots.
-There is a progressive loss of foliage and fruits suffer from sunscald.
+Fungal spores are produced and darken the center of the spots.
 Burpee Recommends: Remove and destroy infected plant debris.
 Don't handle or brush against plants when they are wet.
 Rotate plantings.
-Remove weeds growing nearby
+Remove weeds growing nearby.

 White Blister Rust: This fungus causes white to cream colored blister-like lesions form on the undersides of leaves that rupture and turn powdery white.
 The leaf area opposite the lesions bulges out slightly and turns slightly yellow.
 Burpee Recommends: Avoid wetting the leaves when watering.
 Remove infected plant part and destroy.
 Provide good air circulation.